Twitter to pay $100,000 for violating Washington campaign disclosure law

 Twitter agreed to pay the fine, which is about half the amount the company received from Washington candidates’ political advertising from 2012 to 2019, to Washington’s Public Disclosure Transparency Account, Attorney General Bob Ferguson announced Tuesday.
 The fine comes after Ferguson announced his intention over the summer to sue the company over campaign finance violations

-Under Washington’s campaign finance law, commercial advertisers must keep certain information, such as candidates’ names, the cost of the ad and who paid for it and on what date, and the name and address of the ad sponsor.
-According to the attorney general’s office, at least 38 Washington candidates and committees paid $194,550 for advertising on Twitter, and the company didn’t maintain the required information.
+Under Washington’s campaign finance law, commercial advertisers must keep certain information, such as candidates’ names, the cost of the ads, who paid for them and on what date, and the name and address of the ad sponsors.
+According to the Attorney General’s Office, at least 38 Washington candidates and committees paid $194,550 for advertising on Twitter, and the company didn’t maintain the required information.

 In an emailed statement, Twitter said the resolution is “reflective of our commitment to transparency and accountability.
 The company ended all political advertising on its platform in November 2019, which was a decision “in line with our belief that the reach of political speech should be earned and not bought.”